 The progressive transition of our generation portfolio towards low-carbon and renewable energy sources is a fair reflection of our commitment to achieve RE capacity of 8,300MW by 2025 and at the end of 2021, we had achieved 3,441.62MW of RE capacity.
 Domestically, we will focus on the development of large hydro, solar rooftop, and dispatchable RE capacities.

 Current green energy project progress:

-Since our Reimagining TNB campaign in 2016, we have invested substantially in renewable energy through our participation in LSS programmes, both locally and internationally, to contribute towards low carbon energy generation.
+Since our Reimagining TNB campaign in 2016, we have invested substantially in renewable energy through our participation in LSS programs, both locally and internationally, to contribute toward low carbon energy generation.

 Find out more about GSPARX here.

 - Large Scale Solar (LSS)

 In 2021, we made significant progress towards this goal after receiving the go-ahead from authorities to proceed with the Nenggiri 300MW Hydroelectric Power Plant in Gua Musang.
 The RM5 billion project, which is expected to be completed and commissioned in 2027, will significantly increase RE in the country.